 Parse.ly’s stream processor not only validates and cleans the data — it also enriches it.
-Our base schema has over 50 standard enriched attributes per event, all automatically inferred from lightweight tracking events.
+Our base Data Pipeline event schema has over 50 standard enriched attributes per event, all automatically inferred from lightweight tracking events.
 This includes geographic regions/locations, device/OS types, traffic sources/categories, session-based attributes, and page metadata.

 But here’s the best part: you own it all

 Rather than trying to sell you a hosted data warehouse, forcing you to roll your own data collection infrastructure, or offering you some complex managed offering over Redshift, BigQuery, or Snowflake, Parse.ly just delivers you the enriched data, and lets you do whatever you want with it.
 How cool is that?

 - Durable storage and historical access is handled by your very own Amazon S3 Bucket.
-Data syncs into your S3 Bucket every 15 minutes, and is stored in a clean, gzip-compressed JSON format.
+Data syncs into your S3 Bucket every 15 minutes, and is stored in a clean, well-documented, gzip-compressed JSON format.
 As of late 2019, a Google Cloud Storage (GCS) bucket is available in private beta for Google Cloud users.

 - Streaming events and real-time access is handled by your very own Amazon Kinesis Stream.
-Data flows into your Kinesis Stream in real-time, with end-to-end latency measured in seconds.
+Data flows into your Kinesis Stream in your AWS account in real-time, with end-to-end latency measured in seconds.
 Events are written in a matching JSON format.
 As of late 2019, a PubSub stream is available in private beta for Google Cloud users.

 Parse.ly provisions all this infrastructure automatically.
-You don’t even need to be an AWS user to make use of it — some of our pilot customers are using these managed endpoints from Google Cloud Platform, from Microsoft Azure, from other cloud/VPS providers, or from their own on-premise data centers!
+You don’t even need to be an AWS user to make use of it.
+Some customers are using these managed endpoints from Google Cloud Platform, from Microsoft Azure, from other cloud/VPS providers, or from their own on-premise data centers!

 Parse.ly ensures data is automatically and continuously written to the right place.
 So, within minutes, you can load the data up in the tools you love.

-Leverage our official code samples — currently for CLI or Python — to get started.
-Or, clone our open source Python project on Github to get the data to convenient analytics engines like Redshift or BigQuery — or even quickly into your local development/analysis environment!
+Leverage our official code samples in shell/CLI and Python to get started.
+Or, clone our open source Python project on Github to get the data to convenient analytics engines like Redshift, Athena, BigQuery, and Apache Spark.